Priyadharshini29-M/Priyadharshini29-M/README.md

-- 👋 Hi, I’m @Priyadharshini29-M
+- 👋 Hi, I’m Priyadharshini M
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning M.sc computer science
 - 💞️ I’m looking to get a job in IT fields